 Step #1 — Purchasing the Salvage-Titled Vehicle

 Before you apply for any kind of re-branding, the vehicle should be registered under your name.
-This actually depends on where you are purchasing, because some dealers may not sell salvage-titled cars for commons.
+This actually depends on where you are purchasing, because some dealers may not sell salvage-titled cars for common.
 Some states require a rebuilder’s license to purchase a salvage-titled vehicle.
 Anyway, you have to get the car registered under your name.

 Step #2 — Repairing and Re-building the Vehicle

 You must be quite well at this.
 You can visit an effective and trustworthy mechanic in the area and get the car repaired in the right manner.
 We hope you had calculated the estimated repair cost before purchasing the salvage car.
-Most importantly, the car should be in a perfect working condition after the repair process.
+Most importantly, the car should be in perfect working condition after the repair process.
 It is highly recommended that you capture some before-repair and after-repair photographs.